Subaccounts

 If you are using the console, make sure to switch to the subaccount before implementing the following steps

-Make sure you are using the subaccount console, then follow the same steps as .
+Make sure you are using the subaccount console, then follow the same steps as [Create a voice application](https://docs.i2b.co/v1/twilio-in-browser-call-plugin/getting-started#create-a-voice-application).
 Regarding the application voice function, you can use the main account voice function for easier maintenance.
 How ever you can create functions for each account, if you have a special use case.

 Create a custom event this event then Add an action that requests a subaccount voice access token and store the value in a state